luizbgomide/EclipsePhase2e-ptbr/src/18/03-security-systems.md

 ## Sensor Scans

 Numerous sensors ([Senses and Sensors](../16/07-senses-and-sensors.md)) are deployed to monitor and record the passage of people and things.
-These sensors are typically slaved to a security network and monitored by ALIs, meaning they are vulnerable to hacking and possibly jamming.
+These sensors are typically puppeted to a security network and monitored by ALIs, meaning they are vulnerable to hacking and possibly jamming.

 When an operator is perceiving through the sensor (like watching a video), use Perceive skill.
 When the sensor itself is doing the detection work, use Interface skill.
 They are opposed with Infiltrate.